Empowering You to Make a Difference

 Your flubber’s ready to use!
 This batch (kept free of debris) will last approximately a month.
 It’s normal for some water to collect on the top of the lid or inside the container once the flubber has been sitting for some time.
 Simply drain the water in the sink & wipe the lid with a rag.
 To dispose of your flubber, throw it in the trash NOT down the sink.
 This is a sticky substance so be careful not to get on clothing or carpet.

 Amy Zier & Associates takes a strong interdisciplinary approach to treating each child’s individual needs.
-We want to introduce you to some key players.
+If you are looking for additional resources, we do keep a list of recommended professionals that we share upon request.